-The amounts due from other governments, totaling \$231,211, are receivables from the counties that are parties to the joint powers agreement, other Minnesota counties for which detention and correction services to juveniles were provided on a fee-for-service basis, and grants receivable from the State of Minnesota.
+The amounts due from other governments, totaling \$259,013, are receivables from the counties that are parties to the joint powers agreement and grants receivable from the State of Minnesota.

 All capital assets are valued at their historical cost or estimated historical cost.
 On the fund level financial statements, capital assets are recorded as expenditures at the time of their purchase.
-Capital assets are defined by the Community Corrections as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of three years.
+Capital assets are defined by the Central Minnesota Community Corrections as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of three years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.
 Depreciation has been recorded on the government-wide financial statements relating to capital assets.